 Read how the original user cloned Twitter with no code on Bubble in 2015.

 After launching in 2006, Twitter has become the go-to platform for real-time news and updates.
 Users can see tweets on trending topics or international events, written by the people who have something to share, anywhere in the world.
-With Bubble, you can build your own version of a whitelabel Twitter or the basic structure of a microblogging service and then customize the application with whatever features you can imagine.
+With Bubble, you can build your own social network and then customize the application with whatever features you can imagine.

 What is Bubble?